-German visa applications require specific forms of document certification — and getting it wrong means rejection or delays.
-Apostille, legalisation, and sworn translation are three different things, and each document type needs a specific combination.
-Here's the complete checklist.
+German visa applications can require specific forms of document certification — but many hires need far less than teams expect, and some need almost none.
+Apostille, legalisation, and sworn translation are three different things, and each document type needs a specific combination — or, often, none at all.
+Here's what's actually required, when you can skip it, and how long each step really takes.

 Which documents need what